 Constitutive naturalism has two distinct approaches according to whether the emphasis is placed on one or other view of man's descent, one which derives from an animal struggle for survival, or one which derives from the struggles between human groups at the beginning of social life.
-Because for man struggles between groups was a substituted for the animal struggle for survival, cooperation was a survival factor and a vector of development that made him into a naturally social being.
+Because for man struggles between groups was a substitute for the animal struggle for survival, cooperation was a survival factor and a vector of development that made him into a naturally social being.
 Society is his environment in the biological sense.

-According to the first approach, naturalism accounts for the dark side of human motives masked by conscious ends.
-Socially constructed values hide the working of primitive forces and deceive man as to his real nature, falsifying his links to religion, to morality, culture, and so on.
-Both Sigmund Freud and more recently Pierre Bourdieu have made this type of argument with considerable success.
-Thus, as Bourdieu states (1992: 108), 'in addition to the three "narcissistic injuries" inflicted on humanity by Copernicus, Darwin, and Freud himself,we must add one more that sociology has made us suffer' by unveiling the hidden motives for social action.
+According to the first approach naturalism accounts for the dark side of human motives masked by conscious ends.
+Socially constructed values hide the working of primitive forces and deceive man as to his real nature, falsifying his links to religion, to morality, culture, etc. Both Sigmund Freud and more recently Pierre Bourdieu have made this type of argument with considerable success.
+Thus, as Bourdieu states (1992, p.
+108), "in addition to the three 'narcissistic injuries' inflicted on humanity by Copernicus, Darwin, and Freud himself, we must add one more that sociology has made us suffer" by unveiling the hidden motives for social action.

 But social life is not rooted in struggle.
 The intrinsic motivation of cooperation is a response to the hostility of the outside world.
-In this second approach, naturalism leads to an association of the human personality with the social circumstances of its development.
+In this second approach naturalism leads to an association of the human personality with the social circumstances of its development.
 It substitutes a collective fate for an individual fate that stems from a personal link with transcendence that is falling into disuse.
 Such a fate is sealed by the earliest legacies of humanity, as Lévi-Strauss conceives of it, or is the ideal future of a process of natural evolution, as conceived by the progressive thinkers whose intellectual legacy has passed through the writings of Herbert Spencer, James Mark Baldwin and Jean Piaget.

 Marx is located somewhere between these two approaches and closer to the second, even though he does not use the conceptual tools of naturalism.
-The idea of class antagonism evokes that of Darwin's struggle for survival, but this antagonism is not the future for Marxist doctrine, holding out as it does for the realization of the ideal circumstances from which the total man of communist society will emerge.
+The idea of class-antagonism evokes that of Darwin's struggle for survival, but this antagonism is not the future for Marxist doctrine, holding out as it does for the realisation of the ideal circumstances from which the total man of communist society will emerge.

 In becoming constitutive, naturalism in the social sciences tends to substantiate a single principle of social and human development.
 Now as one can say about evolutionary theory, any system of philosophy is a monism or the search for a single principle underlying the universe.
-Inversely, because the proposition is reversible, any monism is a philosophical system (Naville, 1885: 576).1 would make little sense in the present context, and nor is it to debate their merits or contributions.
-It is to show through these important examples that naturalism has served in the building of unacknowledged philosophical systems that, by using the authority of science, have placed the scientific approach at the service of a political-cultural enterprise.
+Inversely, because the proposition is reversible, any monism is a philosophical system (Naville 1885, p.
+576).ii

 The crowning glory of constitutive naturalism is, in this approach, that it provides the tools for philosophical systems in the name of scientific investigation.
-I should make clear that my aim is not to put forward a critique of each of the doctrines that is discussed, as this
+I should make clear that my aim is not to put forward a critique of each of the doctrines that are discussed, as this would make little sense in the present context, and nor is it to debate their merits or contributions.
+It is to show through these important examples that naturalism has served in the building of unacknowledged philosophical systems that, by using the authority of science, have placed the scientific approach at the service of a political-cultural enterprise.